 There was a link to the update on my first try.

 Last spring, cold weather crops did well.
-I moved the onions for a while indoors, not that they are not cold hardy, but I was worried that they would be too slow.
-We got a great harvest, so not sure if my worries were appropriate, or if they would have done just as well without me interfering.
+I moved the onions for a while indoors, not that they are not cold hardy, but they need warm themperature to germinate.
+We got a great harvest.